-The waiter then places the gorgeous steak right in front of you.
+The waiter places the gorgeous steak right in front of you.
 You’re smart and already have the knife and fork in your hands.

 So what happened?